Coldcard/firmware/docs/nfc-on-coldcard.md

-# NFC and Coldcard
+# NFC and Coldcard Mk4

+(Applies to Coldcard Mk4 only)

 ## Standards Background

 NFC is a layer of protocols on top of ISO standards for short-range radio communications.

 Unfortunately, both ISO and NFC Forum bodies are so poor they must sell their standards.
 Membership starts at a few thousand dollars, or you must buy each PDF for a few hundred dollars.
-Everything is behind a paywall.
+Every single thing is behind a paywall.

 This policy does not allow us to link to reference standards.
-Instead we have to hand-wave about our interpretation of their standard documents.
+Instead we have to hand-wave about our interpretation of their standards documents.

-In our opinion, this policy is not in the public interest and is hindering adoption of their standards and even technological progress in general, since interoperability is critical to radio standards.
+In our opinion, this policy is not in the public interest and is hindering adoption of their standards and even technological progress in general.
+Good interoperability is critical with radio standards.

 ## Lower Layers